 How to raise seed capital?

 Ideas are cheap.
-In fact, they have zero value.
+They have zero value.
 Why?
 There is no market for them.
 Try selling an idea to someone.
 If you succeed, tell me because then we can build a startup that sells ideas :).

 You might already know exactly how you want to go ahead or you might be uncertain about some details.
 Don't let it bother you.
 You are on the right path.
 But you will need money to execute your idea and bring it to life.
 How do you find this money?